flow-ai/flowai-js-templates/README.md

 ---

-# Google Business Messages Templates Reference (Preview)
+# Google Business Messages Templates (Preview)

+These reply templates are specific to the Google Business Messages integration.
+They are not supported by other channels.

 <a name="GBM.Text"></a>